JonasToth/jonastoth.github.io/content/posts/debug_fission_using_mold.md

 >    11
 >    12     .init_array .fini_array .data.rel.ro .dynamic .got
 ```
-The "Section to Segment mapping" does not contain any of the debug sections and the segments define what is being loaded.
+The "Section to Segment mapping" does not contain any of the debug sections that are therefore not loaded during normal execution.

-"Split-Dwarf" splits the sections containing debug information into a separate ELF file which does not need executable code itself.
+"Debug Fission" splits the sections containing debug information into a separate ELF file which does not need executable code itself.
 A small `.gnu_debuglink` section in the executable file may point to the separate debug ELF file.

 #### Separating Debug Sections Into Their Own ELF File